What is Ethereum?

 Is Ethereum risky?

 Ethereum is a volatile market and although this presents opportunities for traders it can also represent risks.
-Both buying and trading Ethereum involves risk.
+Both buying or trading Ethereum involves risk.

 - Ethereum has high volatility and sharp price fluctuations are very likely

 - Leveraged trading can magnify both your profits and losses

 If you have further questions about trading Ethereum, please see out Crypto FAQs

 Factors impacting Ethereum

 There is technically an unlimited supply of Ethereum.
 While 60 million Ethereum ‘coins’ were issued as part of the Ethereum crowd funding campaign in 2014, approximately 18 million new coins are mined every year.